Financial support for higher education students

 When making decisions on student status, higher education institutions and SAAS follow regulations produced by the Scottish Government.

 On 1 August 2022, new regulations came into force setting out eligibility requirements for home fee status and student support in Scotland.
 These consolidated the previous fees and student support regulations.
+They are:

 The regulations are complex.
 If a prospective student is unsure about their eligibility, they should discuss it with their university and SAAS.

 In general, to be eligible for home fee status and student support, including free tuition, student loans, bursaries, and grants, students must have a ‘relevant connection’ with Scotland.
 This means they must be ‘settled’ in the UK and ‘ordinarily resident’ in Scotland on the ‘relevant date’.
-They must also have lived in the UK for the three years immediately before this date.
+They must also generally have lived in the UK for the three years immediately before this date.

 To determine eligibility for student support, a student’s age, previous study, course, institution, and level of independence are also considered.

 Students ordinarily resident in Scotland and doing their first degree will generally be eligible for free tuition.
 SAAS will pay the tuition fees of eligible students for five years in total.
 This includes four years for a degree and an additional year (or ‘+1 year’) to allow for course changes or repeating a year of study.
+Some students, such as Irish or UK nationals living in Ireland, may qualify for a tuition fee loan instead.

 A person is ordinarily resident if they normally and lawfully live in an area from choice.
 Temporary absences, including for work, are permitted.
 In reaching a judgement about whether a student fulfils the ordinarily resident criteria, assessors rely on legislation and case law from UK courts and tribunals.